cortexlabs/cortex/docs/applications/resources/transformed-columns.md

     executor_mem: <string>  # memory request for each spark executor (default: 500Mi)
     executor_mem_overhead: <string>  # off-heap (non-JVM) memory allocated to each executor (overrides mem_overhead_factor) (default: min[executor_mem * 0.4, 384Mi])
     mem_overhead_factor: <float>  # the proportion of driver_mem/executor_mem which will be additionally allocated for off-heap (non-JVM) memory (default: 0.4)
-  tags:
-    <string>: <scalar>  # arbitrary key/value pairs to attach to the resource (optional)
-    ...
 ```

-Note: the `columns` and `args` fields of the the transformed column must match the data types of the `columns` and `args` fields of the selected transformer.
+See [Data Types](data-types.md) for details about input values.
+Note: the `input` of the the transformed column must match the input type of the transformer (if specified).

-Each `args` value may be the name of an aggregate, the name of a constant, or a literal value.
-Any string value will be assumed to be the name of an aggregate or constant.
-To use a string literal as an arg, escape it with double quotes (e.g. `arg_name: "\"string literal\""`.

 See <!-- CORTEX_VERSION_MINOR -->[`transformers.yaml`](https://github.com/cortexlabs/cortex/blob/master/pkg/transformers/transformers.yaml) for a list of built-in transformers.